abigailhaddad/fedscope_employment/README.md

 1. Loads all 140M+ records into a single database
 2. Handles schema evolution (e.g., 'pp' column added in 2016)
 3. Creates a denormalized table with all lookups joined
-4. Can export to CSV for upload to Hugging Face
+4. Exports and uploads quarterly CSV files directly to Hugging Face

 ### Data Quality Note